micaelagimenez/genderidentifier/README.md

-# genderidentifier
+# Name Gender Identifier
-An algorithm that uses the last letter of the name to predict the gender.a
+An algorithm that uses the last letter of the name to predict the gender.